-- Increase Wake Windows – If you’re still using a typical 12-month old schedule, consider increasing your baby’s wake windows to 3 1/2 to 4 hours.
+- Increase Wake Windows – If you’re still using a typical 12-month old schedule or 13 mont old schedule, consider increasing your baby’s wake windows to 3 1/2 to 4 hours.
 Although it might feel like there’s not much difference month-to-month, schedules can change quickly.
-Check out our toddler schedules by month here.
-Also, keep in mind if your toddler is still taking two naps, nighttime sleep could decrease down to 10 to 10 1/2 hours.
+Check out a sample 15 month old sleep schedule or our toddler schedules by month here.
+Also, keep in mind if your toddler is still taking two naps, nighttime sleep could decrease to 10 to 10 1/2 hours.
 But, that doesn’t mean it’s a bad schedule.
 You might simply need to shift it forward by an hour or so.

 - Increase Solid Food – Active toddlers who are also growing at lightning speeds have very fast metabolisms.
 I know many of us worry about healthy weights for our children.
 Keep in mind that it can feel like your toddler is eating more than you are sometimes!
 Be sure to offer three solid meals plus 2-3 snacks AND 16-20 oz of milk a day.
 Your toddler will indicate when they are done with their meal by signaling or refusing to eat.
 Toddlers also tend to graze a lot.
 You’d be surprised how often we figure out a toddler is hungry at night and that’s why they are waking up!